 Gartner has also identified that the B2B sales cycle has become less linear.
 As prospects are doing more of their own research, it is common for them to loop across the buyer’s journey, revisiting previous stages.
 As an example, at ringDNA we offer a variety of sales enablement solutions for sales teams.
 It is very typical for our customers to start by exploring a solution to one perceived problem (e.g. “Our SDRs need to dial more prospects every day).
 But through the buying journey, they often unearth information about problems that they didn’t even know they had (e.g. “Sales coaches don’t have time to listen to every sales call and need a solution to surface the calls that are in most need of coaching).

 Another major change to B2B sales (as well as marketing) has been a newfound emphasis on account-based selling (ABS).
 ABS targets specific accounts in advance, using a variety of datapoints to determine which companies would be an ideal fit.
 After deciding which accounts to target, there is often a coordinated effort between sales and marketing to generate demand and set up meetings with a key buying circle (i.e. specific prospects in key roles) at the target companies.
-In 2020, account based considerations have also had to shift in the wake of the Covid-19 pandemic.
-Certain companies and even industries have to be avoided altogether.
-And while empathy is always crucial in sales, it is especially important during uncertain economic times.

 Even as B2B sales processes grow increasingly complex, success in B2B sales is often more attainable than ever before.
 Thanks to powerful innovations, B2B companies are regularly simplifying sales processes, ramping new reps faster and coaching teams far more effectively.
 Here are some of the most powerful sales enablement tools that are available to sales teams.